-"Yes," Mrs. Hutton answered.
-"But it seems they were remarried again about a year ago.
+"Yes."
+Mrs. Hutton answered "But it seems they were remarried again about a year ago.
 They came up to San Francisco last week and gave some parties, and they say there was a quarrel.
-The next day he says he woke up about nine and instantly roused the whole place.
-She was lying in the bathroom, dead, with her head beaten in."
+The next day he says he woke up about nine and dead, with her head beaten in."
+"He did it, eh?"
+George asked.
+"What duck soup for Mullins!"